miriam-lau/Full_Stack_Project/docs/component-hierarchy.md

   GroceryContainer //all the items in the list
     Grocery
+    ** added to grocery index page as a groceryIndexItemGroceryItemDetailContainer //view an item in the list through Search GroceryItemDetail

   NewGroceryItemContainer //adding a new item in list
     NewGroceryItemForm

-  GroceryItemDetailContainer //view an item in the list through Search
-    GroceryItemDetail

   UpdateGroceryItemContainer //update an existing item from list
     UpdateGroceryItemForm